movementkitchen/website/src/pages/courses-workshops/Whole-Body-Core-Strength.md

-You will learn how to improve your alignment, reduce wear and tear on your joints and get more of your muscles to participate as you exercise, practice yoga, pilates or use your body in your day-to-day life.
+You will learn how to improve your alignment, reduce wear and tear on your joints and get more of your muscles to participate as you exercise, practice yoga or pilates or simply live your life.

 Suitable for beginners as well as experienced movers, as the group is small and each of the practices will be adapted to you.